Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Even if the boundary is accepted, we still feel shame and self-doubt

-Before setting a boundary, take some time to prepare mentally and emotionally.
-This can help you feel more grounded and confident in your decision.
+Take some time to feel more grounded and confident in your decision.

 Capture the "why": Write down the reasons this boundary is important to you.
 Having a clear understanding of your motivations can help you stay firm in your resolve.